 - We will both act as if we have no awareness of this contract.

+You can see how using covert contracts in relationships can be so destructive.
 This pattern of giving to get creates an unending cycle of craziness that Dr. Glover refers to as the Victim Triangle.

-According to Dr. Glover, the victim triangle consists of a predictable sequence.
+According to Dr. Glover, the Victim Triangle consists of a predictable sequence.

 - The Nice Guy gives to others hoping to get something in return